-- (1) Determine the aggregate salaries of administrators in the district (paid on administrative schedule). - (2) Divide the sum by the total number of administrators in the district.
+- (1) Determine the aggregate salaries of administrators in the district (paid on administrative schedule and with a contract length of at least 190 days.) - (2) Divide the sum by the total number of administrators in the district.

 School districts - Professional Certified Staff (PCS) file